 When: 15th December to 31st December 2018 Where: Several venues in Chennai, Tamil Nadu

+The Winter Festival features traditional dancing, concerts, fairs, and a fireworks display.
+The festival opens with a procession to Nakki Lake.
+The grand finale of the festival is made brighter by a display of dazzling fireworks all three days.
 These festivals are culturally enriching and will surely leave you in high spirits.
-So get out of that comfy blanket, put on your favourite winter jacket and make the most of your December before 2018 ends.
+So get out of that comfy blanket, put on your favourite winter jacket and make the most of your December before 2019 ends.